ADHD is a problem that most often affects children. Adults may be affected as well. People with ADHD may have problems with:

 - Fast heart beat

-Check with your health care provider to find out whether any other medicines should not be taken at the same time as ADHD medicines.
+Check with your provider about whether any other medicines should not be taken at the same time as ADHD medicines.

 MEDICINE TIPS FOR PARENTS